 UX writing example – associations: Dollar Shave Club

-With a pinch of well-placed humour, microcopy helps to tone down micro crises and user annoyance when interactions with the product are not as smooth as expected:
+With a pinch of humour, microcopy can tone down user annoyance when interactions with the product are not smooth:

 UX writing example – mitigating annoyance: MailChimp

 By improving usability, a UX microcopy can also become a part of brand image and set a friendly, company-specific conversational tone.
 Here’s how MailChimp, maintaining consistent voice in all pages, helps recover forgotten usernames for users struck by identity crisis:

 Buttons, instructions, terms and conditions – although microcopy has always been a part of digital products, the niche of UX writing is relatively young.
 Despite that, it has quickly grown out of “nice-to-have” status, as more and more professionals start to consider it an essential part in their UX toolset.